jozefg/drafts/modules.md

 Jumping back to our earlier example of maps, the equivalent in Haskell land is `Data.Map`.
 The big difference is that Haskell gives us maps for all keys that implement `Ord`.
-We can represent this in SML with
+Our signature doesn't give us a clear way to associate all these different modules, one for each `Ord`erable key, that are really the same thing.
+We can represent this relationship in SML with

 ``` sml
     signature ORD =